Dyslexia

 The National Institute of Neurological Disorders and Stroke (May 12, 2010) described dyslexia as a neurological disease that affects learning.

-Our treatment of dyslexia is a new discovery that has resulted from our five-year study of neuro-stimulation for patients suffering from neurological loss of vision.
+Our treatment of dyslexia is a new discovery that has resulted from our decade-long study of neuro-stimulation for patients suffering from neurological loss of vision.
 The breakthrough occurred when we noted a link between stroke and dyslexia.
 In screening, both groups of patients are unable to touch the end of a penlight with one finger when asked.
-No matter how many times the task if presented practice does not improve errors in touching the penlight.
-This clinical sign is referred to as past-pointing.
+No matter how many times the task is presented practice does not improve errors in touching the penlight.
+This clinical sign is referred to as past-pointing, and is recognized by neurologists as a potential sign of neuro-processing delays.
 We have found that screening for past-pointing is an excellent tool for identifying children and adults with dyslexia.
 VEP (Visual Evoked Potential) electrodiagnostic testing of these individuals almost always shows further evidence of latencies (lateness) in receiving visual information.

 Past-pointing Pre-Test (you can do at home)

 Siwoff Low Vision Center has helped many children and adults who have reading concentration issues, and we would love to help you as well.
-This test is designed to determine whether your child is a candidate for our work.
+This test is designed to determine if a person is a candidate for our work.

 Objects, pictures, symbols, everything we see travels as light through the lens of the eye where it is focused on the retina, and thereby converted into analog electrical signals.
 These signals travel through the brain and arrive at the primary visual cortex in about 100 milliseconds.
 Although our dyslexia patients have normal vision, they have positive neurological signs and abnormal signals traveling through their brain, which slows the arrival of the signals from the eye.
 In a person with dyslexia, signals often take 115 to 140 milliseconds to arrive at the primary visual cortex.
 This represents a significant delay of fifteen to forty percent, which causes the processing difficulties that people with dyslexia experience.
 The delays in processing are detected and measured with Visually Evoked Potential (VEP) testing.
 Our outcomes suggest that when responses to signals are delayed, Wernicke’s area cannot process the information needed to convert the signals into words and sentences, and therefore reading effectively is very difficult and sometimes impossible.